-The license activity report always provides data using data from the past, where the number of days is configurable.
-For example, you can generate a report using data from the past 7 days or the past 30 days.
+The license activity report displays data based on the number of days configured.
 The License Activity Report looks like this:

 The License Transactions report consists of the following columns:

 - Date: Indicates the date and time when the transaction occurred. - Type: Indicates the type of transaction. - Action: Indicates the action that triggered the license transaction. - Username: Indicates the user that triggered the license transaction. - Department: Indicates the department of the user that triggered the license transaction. - License Type: Indicates the type of license involved in the transaction. - Total Authors: Indicates the total number of author licenses in use when the transaction occurred. - Total Collaborators: Indicates the total number of collaborator licenses in use when the transaction occurred. - Total Viewers: Indicates the total number of view licenses in use when the transaction occurred.